SumZer0-git/EDAPGui/readme.md

   ./docs
   * See Calibration.md for details on how to calibrate EDAPGui for your system if required
   * See Waypoint.md for details on how to generate a waypoint file
   * See RollPitchYaw.md for details on how to tune the Pitch, Roll, Yaw values
+  * Robgio.md for details on the Robigo Mines loop
   ```

 Note: this autopilot is based on https://github.com/skai2/EDAutopilot , some of the routines were used and turned into classes and tweaks were done on sequences